 The Viennese Minor-Key Symphony in the Age of Haydn and Mozart (Oxford University Press, 2014) is an extended analytical study of music by Haydn, Mozart and their Austrian and Bohemian contemporaries.
 It was awarded the Emerson Prize of the Mozart Society of America for the best book on Mozart in English of the two previous calendar years.

 Nation and Classical Music: From Handel to Copland (Boydell, 2016) is a cross-disciplinary study of music and cultural nationalism from the eighteenth to the twentieth century, co-authored with the late Anthony D. Smith, formerly Professor of Nationalism and Ethnicity at the London School of Economics and one of the leading scholars of nationalism of the last century.

 I am currently writing a monograph entitled English Music 1887–1960: The Diatonic Tradition, which returns to musically literate modes of understanding and continuous traditions of interpretation.
 The book introduces schemata analysis to the English repertory and discusses the music of Hubert Parry, Edward Elgar, Ralph Vaughan Williams, Herbert Howells, Ivor Gurney, Gerald Finzi, William Walton and Michael Tippett, amongst others.

 Willingness to take PhD students

-I currently supervise PhD projects on Tippett, British Wagnerism and Kodály.
-I have supervised research Masters dissertations on Haydn, Beethoven, Brahms and Turina.
+I currently supervise PhD projects on Tchaikovksy, Tippett, and British string quartets.
+I have supervised past postgraduate research projects on Haydn, Beethoven, Brahms, Kodály, Turina and British Wagnerism.